Orlando Opera: End of operations

 The 51-year-old Orlando Opera did not survive the combined effects of the 2008-2009 Great Recession and its own longstanding financial problems related to significant budget deficits.
-On April 16, 2009, the company announced it would suspend all operations and close its doors due to poor economic conditions.
+On April 16, 2009, the company announced suspension of all operations due to poor economic conditions.
 The Orlando Opera's board of trustees voted to file for Chapter 7 bankruptcy on April 24, 2009.
 The company had one remaining liability, $200,000 received from subscribers for the canceled upcoming 2009-2010 season.